-The following are the nursing medical requirements:
+The following are the massage therapy program requirements:

 History and Physical Examination (due yearly)